 , which cause deforestation, as well as being heavily processed and packaged.

-I think we have all had that experience at Christmas, of eating until we feel stuffed then drifting into a sugar coma.
+I think we’ve all had that experience at Christmas, of eating until we feel stuffed then drifting into a sugar coma.
 But consuming more calories than we need can be seen as a form of food waste.

 I am NOT saying that you should never eat sweet things, or that you shouldn’t enjoy your food.
-I AM saying that we shouldn’t assume that because something is edible, or because it can be sourced plastic-free, this makes it eco-friendly.
-The environmental impacts of food production are huge.
+I AM saying that we shouldn’t assume that because something is eaten up, or because it can be sourced plastic-free, this makes it eco-friendly.
+Globally, food production is the single biggest driver of environmental degradation.

 I know.
 I get it.
 I feel the same.
 I love chocolate, in fact I love most food, and most years I’ve given sweet things to my favourite people at Christmas.
 But this year, given urgency